jacebenson/cedar/docs/versioned_docs/version-2.0/services.md

 ### Clients

-As of this writing, Redwood ships with clients for the two most popular cache backends: [Memcached](https://memcached.org/) and [Redis](https://redis.io/).
+As of this writing, Cedar ships with clients for the two most popular cache backends: [Memcached](https://memcached.org/) and [Redis](https://redis.io/).
 Service caching wraps each of these in an adapter, which makes it easy to add more clients in the future.
 If you're interested in adding an adapter for your favorite cache client, [open a issue](https://github.com/cedarjs/cedar/issues) and tell us about it!
 Instructions for getting started with the code are [below](#creating-your-own-client).

 :::info